Women in the U.S. Congress 2017

 - 12 (9D, 3R) in both the House and Senate

-women of color (57D, 4R) have served in the U.S. Congress to date: 37 African Americans, 11 Asian American/Pacific Islanders, 12 Latinas, and 1 multiracial.
+women of color (57D, 4R) have served in the U.S. Congress to date: 37 have been Black, 11 Asian American/Pacific Islander, 12 Latina, and 1 multiracial.

 1916Jeannette Rankin (R-MT) became the first woman elected to the U.S. House of Representatives.